-Though I used a drawing tablet to illustrate the basic shape method of approaching a drawing, you don’t have to.
+Though I used a Wacom Intuos S drawing tablet to illustrate the basic shape method of approaching a drawing, you don’t have to.
+But if you want to know more about then read my Wacom Intuos S Review as I do recommend this tablet for beginners as it is very affordable.
 Try a more traditional approach using colored pencils or graphite pencils.
-See my top reviews on some of the best colored pencils here.
+See my top reviews on some of the best-colored pencils here.

 Before Learning How to Draw a Bear

 In order to better understand outlines in a drawing, you must first recognize that there are no such things as lines in nature.
 Lines are tools used by the artist to show the edges of contrasting values, color, and texture of objects.

 Some things may appear to be lines like wire, string, or tree limbs but we all know these are objects of matter.
 Where their shape meets other objects in the background creates the illusion of a line.

 Knowing this can help you to see just the outline of objects in nature.
 This can help a lot, especially when doing landscape drawings and sketches.

 To become an artist you have to learn to see like an artist.
 Shapes are in everything we see around us and are the building blocks you will use to create your drawings.
 If you pay close attention to finding shapes in objects and landscapes you will notice that there are 4 basic shapes in just about everything you see.

 These shapes are the beginning stages of drawing an outline of any given subject.
 By naming these shapes you have given yourself a head start on your next piece of art and need only to apply them to paper.
 Like grid drawing these shapes give you guidelines to go by and a way to compare your subject to your sketch before adding the details.